edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

             AuthMode = "usernamepassword"                   # required for redis messagebus (secure or insecure).
             SecretName = "redisdb"
     ```

 - A new command message client will need to be created to allow internal services (app services in this instance) to conveniently use the message bus communications with core command.
+The client service's configuration will also be expanded to include the corresponding topic and `UseMessageBus` flag that enables the new messaging based CommandClient to be created.
+Example client configuration would look something like the following:

+    ``` toml
+        [Clients]
+        [Clients.core-command]
+        UseMessageBus = true
+        Protocol = "redis"
+        Host = "localhost"
+        Port = 6379
+        CommandRequestTopicPrefix = "/command/request"  /<device-name>/<command-name>/<method> will be added to this publish topic prefix
+        CommandResponseTopic = "/command/response/#"
+        CommandQueryRequestTopic = "/commandquery/request"
+        CommandQueryResponseTopic = "/commandquery/response"
+    ```

 ## Questions